packnback/site/packnback.github.io/content/blog/programming_languages.md

 total ? / 35

-This is a bit of a wild card, I am not experienced at all with haskell, but my impression is it may not be well suited to imperitive operations like read buffers from a stream and write buffers to a stateful database.
+This is a bit of a wild card, I am not experienced at all with haskell, but my impression is it may not be well suited to imperative operations like read buffers from a stream and write buffers to a stateful database.
 I could be totally wrong or ignorant and would like to one day address my ignorance.